richjdowney/next-basket-prediction/README.md

 This project contains a pipeline, orchestrated with Airflow, for generating predictions for a customers next basket using sequence models.

-The initial version of the code utilizes an RNN model to generate probabilities that items will be found within the customers next transaction.
+The initial version of the code utilizes an LSTM model with Attention to generate probabilities that items will be found within the customers next transaction.

 ### Data utilized